arthuredelstein/gaia_openpgp/README.md

-Specification for Gaia/OpenPGP project (Draft)
+Specification for Gaia Email/OpenPGP project (Draft)
 ============

 ## Goals of the project